sabel83/preshell/README.md

 [![Build Status](https://secure.travis-ci.org/sabel83/preshell.png?branch=master "Build Status")](http://travis-ci.org/sabel83/preshell)

-Prehsell is an interactive C/C++ preprocessor shell.
+Preshell is an interactive C/C++ preprocessor shell.
 It is intended to be used for trying out non-trivial preprocessor usage, such us using the macros of [Boost.Preprocessor](http://boost.org/libs/preprocessor).

-The shell simulates an preprocessor.
+The shell simulates a preprocessor.
 It receives the input line by line coming from the shell.
 The result of preprocessing is immediately displayed to the user.